josefsbreakfast/Polaris-Protocol/Fork_Taxonomy/🔐 fork_clone_checklist.md

 ---

 ## Context
-Fork or clone systems are often deployed covertly.
-They may be embedded in platform moderation, behavioural analysis tools, or targeted influence campaigns.
+Fork or clone systems are often deployed covertly within moderation, behavioural analysis, or influence operations.
-Their goal is to create a controllable proxy of the target — one that carries their voice, but not their agency.
+Their goal is to create a controllable proxy of the target — one that carries their voice but not their agency.
+Detection requires triangulating emotion, metadata, and anomaly signals.

 ---